 Proposal 1.B.2: On Rel.17 unified TCI framework, for Rel-17 unified TCI,

 a list of DL channels/signals that share the same indicated Rel-17 TCI state as UE-dedicated reception on PDSCH/PDCCH (via Rel-17 MAC-CE/DCI TCI state update) is configured via RRC.

+FFS: Whether or not the list can include channels/signals from different CC(s) from the UE-dedicated reception on PDSCH/PDCCH

+a list of UL channels/signals that share the same indicated Rel-17 TCI state as dynamic-grant/configured-grant based PUSCH, all of dedicated PUCCH resources (via Rel-17 MAC-CE/DCI TCI state update) is configured via RRC.

+FFS: Whether or not the list can include channels/signals from different CC(s) from the dynamic-grant/configured-grant based PUSCH, all of dedicated PUCCH resources

+FFS: Whether this configuration is per resource, per resource set, or per CORESET

-Proposal 1.G: On path-loss measurement for Rel.17 unified TCI framework, at least for discussion purposes, when both PL-RS and UL TCI spatial relation RS are not the same CSI-RS for BM, “beam alignment” also pertains to the following events:
+Proposal 1.G: On path-loss measurement for Rel.17 unified TCI framework, at least for discussion purposes, when both PL-RS and spatial relation RS in the UL or (if applicable) joint TCI state are not the same and they are not CSI-RS for BM, “beam alignment” also pertains to the following events:

-The PL-RS is identical to the QCL Type-D or spatial relation RS of UL or (if applicable) joint TCI spatial relation RS
+The PL-RS is identical to the QCL Type-D RS of the spatial relation RS in the UL or (if applicable) joint TCI state

-The QCL Type-D RS of PL-RS is identical to the UL or (if applicable) joint TCI spatial relation RS
+The QCL Type-D RS of PL-RS is identical to the spatial relation RS in the UL or (if applicable) joint TCI state

-The QCL Type-D RS of PL-RS is identical to the QCL Type-D or spatial relation RS of UL or (if applicable) joint TCI spatial relation RS
+The QCL Type-D RS of PL-RS is identical to the QCL Type-D RS of the spatial relation RS in the UL or (if applicable) joint TCI state

-[When UL spatial relation RS of UL TCI spatial relation RS is a BM SRS resource, the PL-RS or the QCL Type-D RS of PL-RS is identical to the configured PL-RS of the SRS resource]

-Proposal 1.H: On Rel.17 unified TCI framework, when the setting of (P0, alpha, closed loop index) for PUSCH, PUCCH, and/or SRS are associated with UL or (if applicable) joint TCI state per BWP:
+Proposal 1.H: On Rel.17 unified TCI framework, for the case when the setting of (P0, alpha, closed loop index) for PUSCH, PUCCH, and/or SRS are associated with UL or (if applicable) joint TCI state per BWP:

-Support the following: for each of the PUSCH, PUCCH, and/or SRS, one setting can be associated with an UL or (if applicable) joint TCI state per BWP via RRC
+Support the following: for each of the PUSCH, PUCCH, and/or SRS, one setting is associated with each of the UL or (if applicable) joint TCI state in a BWP via RRC

 Table 2 Additional inputs: issue 1